egor-denysenko/Shortic/README.md

 * [ ] Non-functional
 	* [ ] API
 		* [ ] Version the API
+		* [ ] Implemente API Health checks for each service
 		* [ ] Document API endpoints
 	* [ ] Testing
 	  * [ ] Test basic edge cases of the backend.